Jim Brown (soccer, born 1908): Coaching career

 In late 1948, he returned to the United States where he became the head coach of the Greenwich High School soccer team.
 In September 1949, James played one match in an attempted come-back with powerhouse Hispano, alongside a young goalie tending the sticks by the name of Gene Olaff.
 Two years later, James joined several other men in forming the Connecticut State Amateur League as well as Greenport United.
 When his son, George began playing for Greenport, Brown joined him for two seasons as a player-coach.
 He then coached the Brunswick School soccer team for twenty-two years and the Elizabeth Falcons of the American Soccer League from 1956 to 1958.
-Brown was inducted into the National Soccer Hall of Fame in 1986, the Connecticut State Hall of Fame & New England Hall of Fame.
+Brown was inducted into the National Soccer Hall of Fame in 1986, the Connecticut State Hall of Fame, and New England Hall of Fame.
 His son George was inducted in 1995.

 Personal life

 Having retired from playing professionally in 1941, Brown resumed his trade as a riveter in the Troon Shipyard and then moved back to the U.S. to coach Varsity soccer and Riflery.